 In March 2017 I connected PV (photovoltaic) inverter (a device which converts DC electricity to three phase AC electricity) to electricity grid.
 I am now selling solar energy what I am not using to the electricity utility.
 For that use I created following dashboard:

 Figure 4.
-Left side of the Dashboard should be easy to understood, right side has some details about Solar strings.
+Left side of the Dashboard should be easy to understand, right side has some details about Solar strings.

 The upper left part of the picture above, is one important picture when optimizing the energy load of the house.
 It has some own electricity production: